TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Partitioning Puzzles.md

 * *Constraint*: Each region contains exactly two numbers.
 * *Constraint*: Numbers indicate how many cells of the same region are orthogonally adjacent to the cell with the number.

+### Jemini
+* *Goal*: Divide the grid into regions
+* *Constraint*: Each region contains one letter.
+* *Constraint*: In regions of the same size, shape and orientation, the same letter must be at the same position.

 ### Kapetto
 * *Goal*: Divide the grid into rectangular blocks.
 * *Constraint*: Each block contains exactly one number.